 WHAT TO DO IF YOUR INDIANA DRIVER'S LICENSE IS SUSPENDED

 Having your Indiana driver's license suspended is a serious matter and it is essential to adhere to State law in the event that your license is suspended.
-If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer
+If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer or a DUI-DWI lawyer.

 The three most important things to be aware of following a license suspension are: